stikkireddy/chicago-vibe-coding/PROMPTS.md

 - Add async PostgreSQL support with proper connection pooling
 - Create device registration API endpoint using database schema from @app/
 - Integrate with Databricks PostgreSQL database for device management
+- Create ingest API endpoint that accepts array of DeviceDataRecord and streams to Databricks table
+- Use ZerobusSdk streaming functionality with flush and close operations for data ingestion

 ## Mobile App Development & Device Registration
 - Clean up React Native Expo app and apply Databricks branding/logo